objectionary/eoc/README.md

   * `transpile` converts XMIR to target programming language
   * `compile` converts target language to binaries
   * `link` puts all binaries together into a single executable binary
-  * `dataize` executes the binary and dataize a single object
+  * `dataize` executes the binary and dataizes a single object
   * `test` executes all visible unit tests

 There are also commands that help manipulate with XMIR and EO sources (some of them are not implemented as of yet):